GitThaRun/FrontEnd-Mini-Projects/README.md

 # Frontend Mini Projects

-A collection of **UI components, design patterns, and frontend clones** built using HTML, CSS, and JavaScript.
+A collection of **UI components, layouts, and frontend implementations** built using HTML, CSS, and JavaScript.

-Each project shows:
-- Layout mastery (Flexbox, Grid)
-- UI behavior & patterns
-- Component-level code structure
+Several projects are implementations of **real-world UI challenges** based on provided design specifications (such as Frontend Mentor), focusing on **accurate layout, responsiveness, and clean structure**.

 ---